Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity: Methods

 \subsection{Reinforcement Learning}

-We define the task of controlling the biomechanical model of the human upper extremity through motor control signals applied at the joints as a reinforcement learning problem, similar to \cite{Cheema20}.
-In this formulation, a policy $\pi_\theta(a|s)$ models the conditional distribution over actions $a \in A$ (motor control signals applied at the individual DOFs) given the state $s \in S$ (the pose, velocities, distance to target, etc.).
-The subindex $\theta$ denotes the parameters of the neural networks.
-At each timestep $n\in\{0, \dots, N\}$, we observe the current state $s_n$ and sample a new action $a_n$ from the current policy $\pi_\theta$.
+We define the task of controlling the biomechanical model of the human upper extremity through motor control signals applied at the joints as a reinforcement learning problem, similar to recent work from Cheema et al.\cite{Cheema20} In this formulation, a policy $\pi_\theta(a|s)$ models the conditional distribution over actions $a \in \mathcal{A}$ (motor control signals applied at the individual DOFs) given the state $s \in \mathcal{S}$ (the pose, velocities, distance to target, etc.).
+The subindex $\theta$ denotes the parameters of the neural networks introduced below.
+At each timestep $n\in\{0, \dots, N\}$, we observe the current state $s_n$, and sample a new action $a_n$ from the current policy $\pi_\theta$.
 The physical effects of that action, i.e., the application of these motor control signals, constitute the new state $s_{n+1}$, which we obtain from our biomechanical simulation.
-We compute a reward $r_n$ at each time step $n$, which allows to penalize the total time needed to reach a given target.
-The sum of the (discounted) rewards appears in the expected return
+In our model, given $s_{n}$ and $a_{n}$, the next state $s_{n+1}$ is not deterministic, since both signal-dependent and constant noise are included.
+Hence, we denote the probability of reaching some subsequent state $s_{n+1}$ given $s_{n}$ and $a_{n}$ by $p(s_{n+1}|s_{n}, a_{n})$, while $p(s_0)$ denotes the probability of starting in $s_0$.
+Given some policy $\pi_{\theta}$ and a trajectory $T=(s_0, a_0, \dots , a_{N-1}, s_N)$,

-which we want to maximize with respect to the parameters~$\theta$, i.e., the goal is to learn the optimal parameters $\theta^*$ that maximize $J(\theta)$.
-Here,
+describes the probability of realizing that trajectory.
+Evaluating/Sampling equation~\eqref{eq:probability-trajectory} for all possible trajectories $T\in\mathcal{T}$ then yields the distribution over all possible trajectories, $\varrho_\theta^{\mathcal{T}}$, induced by a policy~$\pi_{\theta}$.

-is the distribution over all possible trajectories $\mathcal{T} = (s_0, a_0, \dots , a_{N-1}, s_N)$ induced by the policy $\pi_\theta$, while $p(s_0)$ denotes the distribution of the initial states.
-In our model, given $s_{n}$ and $a_{n}$, the subsequent state $s_{n+1}$ is not deterministic, since both signal-dependent and constant noise are included (details are given in the \nameref{sec:introduction}).
-The probability of reaching some subsequent state $s_{n+1}\in\mathcal{S}$ is thus given by $p(s_{n+1}|s_{n}, a_{n})$.
-However, to our knowledge, there is no closed formula for $s_{n+1}$.\footnote{Even if the stochastic noise was omitted, the underlying dynamics would be too complex to yield an analytical solution.} Hence, we cannot directly compute the expected value in Eq~\eqref{eq:expected_return_function}.
-Instead, we rely on sampling to approximate it.
-The total return of a trajectory is given by $\sum_{n=0}^{N}\gamma^n r_n$, where ${\gamma\in]0,1]}$ is a discount factor that causes the learner to prefer earlier rewards over later rewards.
+We compute a reward $r_n$ at each time step $n$, which allows us to penalize the total time needed to reach a given target.
+The total return of a trajectory is given by the sum of the (discounted) rewards $\sum_{n=0}^{N}\gamma^n r_n$, where ${\gamma\in]0,1]}$ is a discount factor that causes the learner to prefer earlier rewards to later ones.
+Incorporating the entropy term,